Connect with us

 Roar observed Liu shout “Allahu Akbar” during one of the evening’s debates, which was met with laughter from the crowd.
 The Arabic term translates to ‘God is Great’ and is a common phrase used within Islam as a declaration of faith.

-The comments were made during a light-hearted speech that Liu delivered to student conservatives.
-Despite not being an official speaker for any of the debate motions, Liu was invited from his seat to deliver some remarks to the audience by the chair of the Port & Policy debate.
+The comments were made during a light-hearted speech that Liu delivered to student conservatives, as the main speaker for the proposition at the Port & Policy debate.

 In a public statement released on his blog, President-Elect Baiyu Liu claimed his use of the phrase ‘Allahu Akbar’ “was in no way meant to be offensive but expressed my personal belief in religious diversity on our university campuses, and the urgent need to tackle hatred wherever we see it.”